PixelPickaxe/trackmania-united-transformation-pack/README.md

 # Installation
+Overwrite the GameData directory in your TMU installation location with the GameData folder found in the archive.

 # Post-Installation
+Play the game and look at all the new changes.

 # Uninstallation
+Verify your game files through Steam.

 ## Legal
 All Rights Reserved.
 Ubisoft, Ubi.com, Maniaplanet, the Maniaplanet logo, Nadeo, the Ubisoft logo, and the Nadeo logo are trademarks of Ubisoft Entertainment in the U.S. and/or other countries.